 Ed Rendell, Co-Chair of Building America’s Future (BAF) Educational Fund and former Governor of Pennsylvania

-American Infrastructure: Marcia Hale and the team at BAF think that finding private equity investment is viable as a source of funding?
+AI: Marcia Hale and the team at BAF think that finding private equity investment is viable as a source of funding?

-Ed Rendell: Sure, it’s viable for big projects, big projects that can be tolled, big projects that will sustain that tax.
+ER: Sure, it’s viable for big projects, big projects that can be tolled, big projects that will sustain that tax.
 So I’ll give you an example: the people of Charleston, in a referendum, voted to increase their sales tax by half a cent to revitalize the port of Charleston.
-That was just a regular tax that the government was going to spend to the money on the port itself, but that could have been a perfect vehicle for private investment because once the sales tax is passed, and the sales tax increases pass and are dedicated to repaying the bonds, you’re in great shape.
+That was just a regular tax that the government was going to spend the money on the port itself, but that could have been a perfect vehicle for private investment because once the sales tax is passed, and the sales tax increases pass and are dedicated to repaying the bonds, you’re in great shape.

-AI: What would you say if you were to advise government, on how to find a trillion dollars to make some of these shovel ready projects go?
+AI: What would you say if you were to advise government on how to find a trillion dollars to make some of these shovel ready projects go?

 ER: No one source of revenue can do that.
 It should be a mixed bag.
 The first thing I would advise is that the federal government should lift the ban on states placing tolls on highways that were built with some federal contribution.
 Right now, no state can do that.
 So for example, Pennsylvania has a toll on I-95, it’s the only state I think along the line that has it, but because of something that was passed during Bill Clinton’s presidency we can’t toll it now because there’s a ban, a moratorium on any state tolling, on any highway that was built with partial federal funds.
 They should remove that ban and let states place tolls.
 That would be one thing they could do that would have no impact on the federal deficit.
 They should bring back building America’s bonds where the federal government paid a portion of the debt service to the states that issued the bonds; then they would be regular, non-taxable, municipal bonds, and the states would be prompted to issue bonds where the federal government would repay some of the debt service.
 It was nearly 5 percent, this was during stimulus, and it was very successful.
 That has a small impact on the federal deficit because it does not take money out of the federal government’s treasury.
 The federal government is repaying the states for some of the debt service.
 But that’s certainly an old way to do it.
 The third thing they should do is increase the funding and TIFIA.
 TIFIA is the Transportation Infrastructure Finance and Innovation Act and TIFIA is a loan guarantee program where the transportation department can guarantee loans, or actually make loans, directly to projects where there is, again, a rate of return.
 And it’s perfectly able to prompt an increased private investment.
 Those are three things that I would do right away and they have a very small impact on the federal budget deficit.